-Clarification: This pertains to an athlete's torso moving over or under the torso of another athlete; not the arms or legs.
+Clarification 1: This rule pertains to an athlete's torso (midsection of an athlete's body) moving over or under the torso of another athlete; this does not pertain to an athlete's prms or legs.

-Clarification: A top person may not pass over or under the torso of another top person regardless if the stunt or pyramid is separate or not.
+Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-Example: A shoulder sit walking under prep is illegal.
+Example: A shoulder sit walking under \underline{a} prep is $\underline{not\ allowed}$.